 What employment opportunities exist?

-Every park needs at least two managers, plus a groundsperson.
+Every park needs at least two part-time managers, plus a groundsperson.
 Micro enterprise opportunities exist such as a general store, produce sales, bee-keeping, aquaculture, chickens, handyperson etc.

 Living in a community gives a sense of belonging, provides a support network and reduces depression.
 Many of those who've responded to our survey have indicated that their preference is to live in community.

 Our housing model comes under caravan park regulations, enabling tiny house owners to live permanently in their house on wheels (something that isn't permitted outside caravan parks in most of Australia, except on family property... yet).
 Those who need a bit more space can purchase a small prebuilt home.
 This is not a regular caravan park though, where residents can be evicted if the park ownership changes, and site fees can be exorbitant.
 Our model, based on an existing, working model in NSW, enables residents to become shareholders who own their land and have the right to live there forever, or sell and move on.

 It depends on where the land is.
 We were aiming to have fully serviced sites from $35,000 up to $50,000, but the reality is more like $60,000 to $80,000 unless we buy land in more remote areas, which is not what people want.

 Can I sell my site if I want to move?

 Absolutely!
 And if you have a tiny house on wheels, you can either sell it or take it with you – a much better way to move house!